Policies & Procedures

 It is mandatory for all students to attend stage rehearsals at the Sid William Theatre prior to Festival and the year-end show.
 This gives the performer an opportunity to get a feel for the stage, dancing with stage lighting and space their dance(s) prior to performing.

-- Our Year End Recital is scheduled for May 23-26, 2019 at the Sid Williams Theatre.
+· Our Year End Recital is scheduled for May 25th to 29th, 2022 at the Sid Williams Theatre.

-- We eagerly accept the help of parent volunteers for costume and backstage help.
-A sign-up sheet will be posted in the lobby closer to the show – Pleases feel free to volunteer services at that time.
+· We eagerly accept the help of parent volunteers for costume and backstage help.
+A sign-up sheet will be posted in the lobby closer to the show – Pleases feel free to volunteer.

-- Examinations in RAD Ballet take place in the fall and/or spring.
+- Examinations in RAD Ballet generally take place in the fall and/or spring.

 - AIDT Tap exams take place in June.